-We recognize that every child is unique and deserves care tailored to their needs.
-That’s why our multidisciplinary team – composed of doctors, psychiatric providers, nurses, registered dietitians, therapists, and skilled therapeutic assistants – collaborates daily to ensure that each patient’s plan of care is individualized, attainable, and geared toward long-term recovery.
+We recognize that every young person is unique and deserves care tailored to their needs.
+That’s why our multidisciplinary treatment team – composed of doctors, psychiatric providers, nurses, registered dietitians, therapists, and skilled therapeutic assistants – collaborates daily to ensure that each patient’s plan of care is individualized, attainable, and geared toward long-term recovery.

-At Veritas Collaborative, we believe families are powerful tools in the eating disorder recovery process.
-Therefore, a large component of our treatment process has been designed to incorporate family involvement through family therapy and multi-family groups each weekend.
+We believe families are powerful tools in the eating disorder recovery process.
+Therefore, a large component of our treatment process has been designed to facilitate family involvement through family therapy and multi-family groups each weekend.
 Our goal is to help each individual and family tackle the eating disorder and thrive together in the home environment.

-Integrated directly into The Child & Adolescent Program, we provide age-appropriate educational support, including an on-site school, so that each patient is able to maintain progress on their academic trajectory.
-Our Education Coordinators are creative in implementing the students’ educational plans and meeting each student’s needs.
-The Veritas Collaborative Education Program’s primary goal is to enable the continuation of student learning and prepare the student for a smooth transition back to their home school upon discharge.
+Integrated directly into the Child & Adolescent Program, we provide age-appropriate educational support, including an on-site school, so that each patient is able to maintain progress on their academic trajectory.
+Our Education Coordinators are creative in implementing each student’s educational plans and meeting their needs.
+The primary goal of our Education Program is to enable the continuation of student learning and prepare the student for a smooth transition back to their home school upon discharge.

 What to Expect from our Treatment Program